lucas-z99/MangaReader/README.md

 # MangaReader
-It's an image browser.
+It's an image browser for PC.
 Kinda old fashion but I love it.

 ### Why bother?
 Other reader on PC is either clunky or ugly.
 So one day I figure why not try building one myself..